Register to get access to free programming courses with interactive exercises

 initial-scale=2.0

-Often a value of 1.0 is used so that the browser defaults to display our layout at its original scale, rather than trying to adjust it to fit the viewing area.
-Although it seems like a good idea, any changes to the layout must be monitored by the developer.
+Often a value of 1.0 is used so that the browser defaults to display our layout at its original scale without adjusting it to the viewing area.
+Although it seems like a good idea, developers should monitor any changes to the layout.

-user-scalable allows the user to scale the page.
-In smartphones, this is most often done with a two-finger gesture.
+The user-scalable tag allows the user to scale the page.
+In most smartphones, we do it with a two-finger gesture.
 The attribute has only two possible values: yes and no.

 Common value of the meta tag viewport